Migration and modernization: Common questions

 How do I gauge the bandwidth requirement for my migrations?

 When replication starts for a VM, an initial replication cycle occurs in which full copies of the disks are replicated.
-After the initial replication is completed, incremental replication cycles (delta cycles) are scheduled periodically to transfer any changes that have occurred since the previous replication cycle.
+After the initial replication is completed, incremental replication cycles (delta cycles) are scheduled periodically to transfer any changes that occurred since the previous replication cycle.

-You can work out the bandwidth requirement based on the volume of data needed to be moved in the wave and time within which you would like initial replication to complete (ideally you’d want initial replication to have completed at least 3-4 days prior to the actual migration window to give you sufficient time to perform a test migration prior to the actual window and to keep downtime to a minimum during the window).
+Ideally, you'd want initial replication to be completed at least 3-4 days before the actual migration window.
+This timeline gives you sufficient time to perform a test migration before the actual window and keep downtime during the window to a minimum.

-You can estimate the bandwidth or time needed for agentless VMware VM migration using the following formula:
+You can estimate the bandwidth or time needed for agentless VMware VM migration by using the following formula:

-Time to complete initial replication = {size of disks (or used size if available) * 0.7 (assuming a 30 percent compression average – conservative estimate)}/bandwidth available for replication.
+• Time to complete initial replication = {size of disks (or used size if available) * 0.7 (assuming a 30 percent compression average – conservative estimate)}/bandwidth available for replication.

 New-NetQosPolicy -Name "ThrottleReplication" -AppPathNameMatchCondition "GatewayWindowsService.exe" -ThrottleRateActionBitsPerSecond 1MB